Siemens Healthineers (ETR:SHL) Given a €62.10 Price Target at JPMorgan Chase & Co.

-JPMorgan Chase & Co. set a €62.10 ($66.06) price target on Siemens Healthineers (ETR:SHL – Get Rating) in a report released on Tuesday morning, Borsen Zeitung reports.
+JPMorgan Chase & Co. set a €62.10 ($66.06) target price on Siemens Healthineers (ETR:SHL – Get Rating) in a research report released on Monday morning, Borsen Zeitung reports.

 Siemens Healthineers Stock Performance